-I hereby acknowledge that the information I have supplied is correct and that I have read and understand the following conditions of use, and will abide by those conditions

-- That I am aware of my obligations under the Health & Safety Acts and agree to comply at all times. - That the keys issued from the key dispenser are for contracted work only and cannot be given to others. - That should I misuse the keys, I will forfeit any future access - That should I not return the keys on the same working day, I will contact Security to let them know of the delay and I can be contacted on the number provided above. - That I will produce the keys and/or surrender them at any time if requested by a Security Officer - That if I lose the keys, I will immediately report the loss to Security - That I will return the keys to the key dispenser when I no longer require them.

-Security Contact Details :
+I hereby acknowledge that the information I have supplied is correct and that I have read and understand the following conditions of use, and will abide by those conditions • That I am aware of my obligations under the Health & Safety Acts and agree to comply at all times. • That the keys issued from the key dispenser are for contracted work only and cannot be given to others. • That should I misuse the keys, I will forfeit any future access • That should I not return the keys on the same working day, I will contact Security to let them know of the delay and I can be contacted on the number provided above. • That I will produce the keys and/or surrender them at any time if requested by a Security Officer • That if I lose the keys, I will immediately report the loss to Security • That I will return the keys to the key dispenser when I no longer require them.
+Security Contact Details : Dial ext.

-Acknowledged By

-Dial Ext.
 85000 internally or phone 0800 373 7550.
-Address: Reception, Unisafe Building, B409, 24 Symonds Street

-User: (Please sign & pri // (Date) FOR OFFICE USE ON LY User ID I acknowledge that the applicant has attended the University of Auckland Health & Safety induction OR Pin has been enrolled on the next available University of Training Date: Auckland Health & Safety Induction AND has signed and returned the Contractor Acknowledgement and Prequalification form.
-Property Services Approval: (Stoff Name) (Stoff signature) (Staff Name) (Staff signature)
+Address: Reception, Unisafe Building, B409, 24 Symonds Street Acknowledged By User : (Please sign & print name) // (Date) FOR OFFICE USE ONLY User ID • I acknowledge that the applicant has attended the University of Auckland Health & Safety induction OR has been enrolled on the next available University of Auckland Health & Safety Induction AND has signed and returned the Contractor Acknowledgement and Prequalification form.
+Pin Training Date: Property Services Approval: (Staff Name) (Staff signature)